truist/reveal.js/slides/electricity-house/electricity.md

 * Main breaker: 100A or 200A?
     * Is an electric car in your future?
 * Most breakers: 20A or 15A?
+    * They'll add up to way more than the main breaker
 * Big stuff (air conditioner, dryer, oven/stove): 30A
 * Sub panels: 50A or more
 * Ground wire going to metal plumbing?